Kale-Ko/EJCL/README.md

 ### In memory

-If you want you can also use EJCL to store a config in memory but there is not much point to this unless you are using an api that only accepts Config objects.
+If you want you can also use EJCL to store a config in memory but there is not much point to this unless you are using an API that only accepts Config objects.

 ## Contributing